Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Sweep design.md

 - For each parameter cycle through the values lsited in the sweep file section
 - Update the JSON file with the current paramneter
 - Perform the TrackMate calculations
-- Write the All Recordings and Tracks file into seperate directories for each case
+- Write the Recordings and Tracks file into seperate directories for each case
 - Add a Case field to the files describing the case 'Threshold 5', 'Threshold 6'